indrajithekanayake/portfolio/content/index.md

 1. Being the best educator I can be
 2. Designing interactions in immersive learning environments
-3. Brain-computer interface and the next generation of artificial intelligence.
+3. Working forefront, brain-computer interface, and the next generation of artificial intelligence.

 ![[research interests.png]]
 <p style="text-align: center;">